 At its essence, a chandelier is a light fixture that hangs from the ceiling.
 While most commonly used in the dining room, chandeliers can be used to create a statement in any room such as the living room, bedroom and patio.
 Chandeliers feature multiple lamps, often in multiple tiers, and are used for ambient lighting.

 A similar style of light, the pendant light, may be confused with a chandelier.
-A pendant generally includes just one shade/light source hanging from a single wire/suspension system, while a chandelier has multiple shades/light sources, often connected by a branched frame.
+A pendant light generally includes just one shade or light source hanging from a single wire or suspension system, while a chandelier has multiple shades/light sources, often connected by a branched frame.
 However, even with this distinction, the difference between pendant lights and chandeliers seems to blur when comparing larger-sized pendants.
 For most, a larger hanging light fixture is more broadly understood as a chandelier even if it technically might be a pendant light.